-- Line the base and sides of 12 x 8cm individual tart cases with the biscuit crumbs and press to compact.
+- If you are making individual milk tarts, use 1 1/2 packets of tennis biscuits (300 grams) and 150 grams of butter.
+Line the base and sides of 12 x 8cm individual tart cases with the biscuit crumbs and press to compact.
 Place in the fridge or freezer to set while you make the filling.

 - In a medium-sized pot, heat the milk, condensed milk and vanilla over a medium until boiling point (make sure you stir until the condensed milk is dissolved).

 - While that is heating up, separate the eggs and whisk the eggs whites to soft peak in a bowl.
 Set aside.

 - In another bowl whisk the egg yolks, cornstarch, water and salt.
 When the milk is at boiling point take it off the heat and allow it to cool for 3 minutes.
 Add the egg yolk mixture slowly while whisking vigorously all the time.

 - Return the pot to a low heat and continue to whisk constantly until it thickens, about 5 -7 minutes.

 - Add the egg whites to the milk mixture and whisk for about 2 more minutes until well combined.

 - Pour the filling into the lined pastry cases and allow it to cool to room temperature before putting it in the fridge to set completely.